-Handmade in the USA from a plaster mould of your feet, Rocket7 shoes are worn by Tom Boonen and Greg Van Avermaet
+Handmade in the USA from a plaster mould of your feet, Rocket7 shoes are worn by Classics man Greg Van Avermaet

 You know those £280 Specialized S-Works shoes that are on your wish list?
 Bargain.
 The £250 Giro Empire SLXs that have been all the rage recently.
 An absolute steal.
-Well all things are relative when you’re looking at the £1,000 Rocket7 shoes that Tom Boonen and Greg Van Avermaet have been sporting in recent weeks.
+Well all things are relative when you’re looking at the £1,000 Rocket7 shoes that Greg Van Avermaet has been sporting.

 So what makes the Rocket7 shoes so expensive?
 The American company’s shoes are fully custom, created from a plaster mould of your feet, which are designed to “fit like a slipper”.